gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 Notebooks don't come with linting out of the box, which makes it hard to identify and correct subtle programming errors or unconventional coding practices that can lead to errors.
 A linter can tell you that you forgot to pass a variable in your function's argument, or that there's unused variables/functions in your code.
 All of which can make it even more confusing to understand the notebook code when reading it.

+Now you could make the argument that you could always prototype your code in a quick and dirty way and then rewrite it using the proper principles once you know what it is you want from your code.
+But you're still going to have to go through your code, figure out what you had in mind at the time when you wrote it, and rewrite it again.
+It would be a lot easier if you followed the correct principles in the first place and had the proper documentation, such as comments and docstrings, to work off from.

 ## A better way to use notebooks

 ![alt text](/images/data-science-two-buttons.png "Use proper software development principles v.s. dumping all code in the notebook to a script.")